jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Why are humans so similar across the world, despite living in completely different environments?
 The answer lies in our shared origin in Africa and the technological co-evolution that followed us out.

 The natural human player of the game is rooted in shared biological instincts and requirements.
 People need to eat, love, have shelter, hope, and many other things.
-Among our limitations is that we will never accept servitude or blind loyalty.
+Among our limitations is that we will never embrace working for others or give blind loyalty without a benefit in return.
 Regardless of the many artificial attempts to impose this identity on humans, these are pretty universal features of mankind across time and geography.

 There is a reason why pure genetics and pure culture perspectives both fail as explanations for humanity's problems.
 Both are needed—the extended phenotype, technology, emerges from genotype and phenotype evolution operating together.
 This is why homo sapiens needed and have both very similar physiology and very similar culture.